JackBosca/cs439_project/README.md

 ## 📦 Dataset

-- Wikitext-2 (subset): A small dataset from the WikiText family with over 2 million tokens.
+- Wikitext-2 (a small subset): A small dataset from the WikiText family with over 2 million tokens.
 Suitable for benchmarking language models.
 - Preprocessing: Conducted via `data/preprocessing.py`, which tokenizes and chunks text using the HuggingFace tokenizer for DistilGPT2.

 ## 🤖 Model